Dennis-4711/SPAREG/README.md

 * **space**: Name of a space the time series does belong to.

     *Example values: "Bodyweight in KG", "Scored Points", "Weight lifted in KG"*

+* **targetValue**: A set integer value for the data points to be compared with.
+It is shown either as line in a selected graphs or as difference within a table.

+   *Example values: 15, 75, 80*

 * **vector**: The vector does hold the actual measurements and timestamps for a time series.